Adventures of Lolo 3

-Adventures of Lolo 3 is a puzzle video game developed and published by HAL Laboratory for the Nintendo Entertainment System.
-It is based on the Japanese Eggerland video game series.
-It is the ninth installment of the Japanese Eggerland video game series; it was the fifth game released in European countries and the third one released in the United States and Canada; it was never released in Japan.
-This American game re-used new gameplay elements, cut-scenes, and graphics from the Japanese-only Adventures of Lolo 2 (unrelated to the American Adventures of Lolo 2).
+Adventures of Lolo 3 is a 1990 puzzle video game developed and published by HAL Laboratory for the Nintendo Entertainment System.
+It is the ninth installment of the Japanese Eggerland series, as well as the fifth to be released in Europe and the third to be released in North America.
+The North American version of the game reused new gameplay elements, cutscenes, and graphics from the Japanese-only Adventures of Lolo 2 (unrelated to the American Adventures of Lolo 2).

 The Japan-exclusive Adventures of Lolo 2, on the other hand, is a different game.
 It has a different difficulty curve and featured completely different stages.
 It was released for the Famicom and it is the eighth installment in the Eggerland series.
 New gameplay elements, later re-used in the American Adventures of Lolo 3, were added to make the base gameplay deeper than before.

 Synopsis

 Lolo and Lala are enjoying some time together when the Great King of Eggerland's son and heir throws a potion on all of Lolo and Lala's friends, turning them to stone.
 Lolo and Lala return home to see the damage that the Great King's son and heir has done and embark on a quest to stop him and return their friends to normal.